 She had never thought about running her own business, but after reading an article about working as a Virtual Assistant and signing up to the VA Mastery course, which was run by Ginny Bailey at that time, she built a website and then wondered how on earth she found clients to get a business!

-Perseverance was her watchword, 15 years ago hardly anyone had heard of a VA as it was still a relatively new way of working, so potential clients had to be entrepreneurial and forward thinking to see the advantages of using a virtual service and networking and referrals were the key to her success.
+Perseverance was her watchword, as VA’s were little known about as it was still a relatively new way of working, so potential clients had to be entrepreneurial and forward thinking to see the advantages of using a virtual service and networking and referrals were the key to her success.

 “Being a Virtual Assistant is certainly the best decision I ever made and the longest job I’ve ever had!”